youssefaltai/task50/README.md

 #### Description:

 This is a to-do list web app.
-You can sign up for a new account, you can create, edit and delete tasks, and of course, mark them as done.
+You can sign up for a new account, can create, edit and delete tasks, mark them as done/undone.

 The name is inspired by CS50's command-line tools `check50` and `submit50`.